Arronk/My-Coding-Journey/LogR3.md

 Felt a little bit lost when first attempting to solve the first question of pset2.
 Once I realised I had to implement a data structure to store the cleaned/not cleaned states of tiles in the room it was pretty easy after that point.
 Everything in this course is OOP which I am enjoying get the opportunity to practice more.

+## Day 6: 05/11/2018

+### Progress: Having fun working through pset2 for MIT 6.00.2x cont...

+Managed to finish Questions 2 & 3 of pset2 tonight.
+I am enjoying this pset is it a good level of challenge to better my understanding of OOP.
+The functions and classes themselves are relatively straight forward but i'm finding it still to be a good challenge as I become more familiar with the syntax.